-- identifying, reviewing and analyzing laws and regulations applicable to the Company; - recommending to the Board of Directors, and monitoring the implementation of, compliance programs, policies and procedures that comply with local, state and federal laws, regulations and guidelines; - reviewing significant compliance risk areas identified by management; - discussing periodically with management the adequacy and effectiveness of policies and procedures to assess, monitor, and manage non-financial compliance business risk and compliance programs; - monitoring compliance with, authorizing waivers of, investigating alleged breaches of and enforcing the Company's non-financial compliance programs; and reviewing Company procedures for the receipt, retention and treatment of complaints received regarding non-financial compliance matters.
+- recommending to the Board of Directors, and monitoring the implementation of, quality and compliance programs, policies and procedures that comply with local, state and federal laws, regulations and guidelines; - reviewing significant quality and compliance opportunity and risk areas identified by management; - discussing periodically with management the adequacy and effectiveness of policies and procedures to assess, monitor, and manage non-financial quality and compliance business risk and quality and compliance programs; - monitoring compliance with, authorizing waivers of, investigating alleged breaches of and enforcing the Company's non-financial quality and compliance programs; and - reviewing Company procedures for the receipt, retention and treatment of complaints received regarding non-financial quality and compliance matters.

-During the year ended December 31, 2021, the Compliance Committee met two times following its establishment in June 2021.
+During the year ended December 31, 2022, the quality and compliance committee met four times.